-These Turkey Spinach Meatballs are deliciously seasoned and are served on a bed of spaghetti noodles and marinara sauce.
+These Turkey Spinach Meatballs are irresistibly healthy, deliciously seasoned, packed with spinach and are served on a bed of spaghetti noodles with marinara sauce.
 It’s a delicious — and healthier — take on spaghetti and meatballs!

 Why This Recipe Works

 - Super awesome flavor.
 My husband was pretty skeptical about the ground turkey meatballs.
 He was worried it wouldn’t taste as flavorful or substantial as ground beef meatballs.
 But he loved them!
 You can’t even tell it’s ground turkey and the flavor is amazing!
-The meatballs have a delicious garlic flavor and are accompanied with 3 different classic Italian spices and seasoned breadcrumbs.
-The flavor really packs a punch and you’ll know once you bit into these delicious turkey meatballs with spinach.
+The spinach turkey meatballs have a delicious garlic flavor and are accompanied with 3 different classic Italian spices and seasoned breadcrumbs.
+The flavor really packs a punch, and you’ll know once you bite into these delicious turkey meatballs with spinach.

 - Sneaks in a vegetable.
 I love this recipe because it’s a great way to sneak in a vegetable for picky eaters!
 If your kids are anything like mine, then they probably love pasta!
 This turkey spinach meatballs and spaghetti dinner is a great way to make something they’ll love while disguising a vegetable in there!

 - Juicy meatballs.
 If you’re worried about getting juicy meatballs with ground turkey, don’t be!
-The turkey meatballs stay juicy and flavorful even after being cooked on the stove and baked in the oven with the noodles and cheese.
+The turkey meatballs with spinach stay juicy and flavorful, even after being cooked on the stove and baked in the oven with the noodles and cheese.

 - High protein meal.
 This is great high protein meal that is filling and yet it doesn’t feel super heavy — thanks to using ground turkey.